anxiousazure/anxiousazure/README.md

 Oh!

-I really like to write in me free time, I'm especially fond of character creation.
+I really like to write in my free time, I'm especially fond of character creation.
 Please ask about my OCs or tell me about yours.

 I also draw on occasion and sometimes dabble in nail art.